ray-project/ray/doc/source/tune/api_docs/scalability.rst

 Result throughput
 -----------------
+Result throughput describes the number of results Ray Tune can process in a given timeframe (e.g.
+"results per second").
+The higher the throughput, the more concurrent results can be processed without major delays.

 Result throughput is limited by the time it takes to process results.
 When a trial reports results, it only continues training once the trial executor re-triggered the remote training function.
 If many trials report results at the same time, each subsequent remote training call is only triggered after handling that trial's